GHCFW/WorkshopExercise23/Exercise_1_Game_Setup_on_Thonny.md

   ![Exercise 1: Board Setup](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/Exercise_1_Board_Setup.jpeg)

-  The button we are using has 2 pins, one end of which is connected to Pico's GPIO pin and the other end is connected to a 3V rail.
+  The button we are using has 2 pins, one end of which is connected to Pico's GPIO pin and the other end is connected to a 3V rail. <br>
-      - Player 1 (blue button) button connections: GPIO Pin 15, which is connected to the bread-board via #20 [abcde]
+      - Player 1 (blue button) button connections: GPIO Pin 15, which is connected to the bread-board via #20 <br>
-      - Player 2 (white button) button connections: GPIO Pin 16, which is connected to the bread-board via #20 [fghij]
+      - Player 2 (white button) button connections: GPIO Pin 16, which is connected to the bread-board via #40 <br>

-  Pico's 3V is GPIO Pin 36, which is connected to the bread-board via 5 [fghij] to the bread-board's +rails.
+  Pico's 3V is GPIO Pin 36, which is connected to the bread-board via #5 to the bread-board's +rails.<br>
   It does not matter which + rail pin on the bread-board you connect to as long as the + rails on both sides of the bread-board are connected.

   Reference <br>
       [Raspberry Pi Pico pinout diagram](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf?_gl=1*1ish86u*_ga*MTc0NDY1MTcyMC4xNjk0MDQ3NTcw*_ga_22FD70LWDS*MTY5NDA1MTUwNC4yLjAuMTY5NDA1MTUwNS4wLjAuMA..)